-- Around the same time, social awareness of the project is created - specifically through marketing campaigns via popular social media platforms and search engines.
+- Social awareness of the project is created - specifically through marketing campaigns via popular social media platforms and search engines

 Advantages of an Initial Coin Offering

-Let us dive deeper into the many potential benefits of investing in an ICO:
+Let us recap some of the many potential benefits of investing in an ICO:

-Yes - some scammers may create ICOs with the sole intent of ripping off investors for their hard-earned digital assets and currency.
+Yes - some scammers may create ICOs with the sole intent of ripping off investors for their hard-earned digital assets.
 As always, the most crucial practice is that you do your own research!

 Note: Because the Ethereum blockchain is the #1 choice for new projects to launch their tokens, investors can rest assured none of their funds fall victim to an exit scam or hack, as every transaction is recorded publically on the Ethereum blockchain and can be viewed on a blockchain explorer such as Etherscan or Ethplorer, to name a few.
 This decentralized nature prevents an issuer from partaking in fraudulent activities that might otherwise occur without investors having an awareness.